Tylden, South Africa

 Tylden is a village in Chris Hani District Municipality in the Eastern Cape province of South Africa.

-Village 37 km south-east of Queenstown and 20 km north of Cathcart.
-Administered by a village management board.
+The village is 37 km south-east of Queenstown and 20 km north of Cathcart.
+It is administered by a village management board.
 It was named after Captain Tylden of the Royal Engineers, officer in charge of a campaign against the Tambookies (Tembus) in 1851.